|Please, do not feed the trolls! (Photo credit: Wikipedia)|

 An Important Note on Comment Moderation

 If your comments are going into moderation (i.e., not appearing immediately), the most likely explanation is not that I have sent you to moderation for something you did.
-The most likely explanation is that this happened due to a bug with the Intense Debate commenting system used here.
-If you are commenting with either an Intense Debate or a Wordpress account, I can add you to the whitelist to prevent this from recurring.
+The most likely explanation is that this happened due to a temporary bug with the Intense Debate commenting system used here.
+If you are commenting with either an Intense Debate or a Wordpress account, let me know.
+I may be able to add you to the whitelist to prevent this from recurring.